Hackers are forcing smart TVs, Chromecasts to promote PewDiePie

-More than 5,500 exposed smart TVs, Chromecasts and Google Homes have been commandeered for YouTube's biggest star.
+More than 5,500 exposed smart TVs, Chromecast streamers and Google Home devices have been commandeered in the name of YouTube mega-star PewDiePie.

-Hacker Giraffe, the same person who forced thousands of exposed printers to print out pages saying "Subscribe to PewDiePie," has set sights on smart devices to promote PewDiePie's YouTube channel.
+Hacker Giraffe, the same anonymous person who forced thousands of exposed printers last year to print out pages saying "Subscribe to PewDiePie," has his set sights on smart devices to promote PewDiePie's YouTube channel.
+Not that PewDiePie needs much help.
+He has the top-ranked channel with nearly 79.5 million subscribers.

-Smart devices have seen a boom in popularity for adding tech to everyday objects, but also raise major security concerns over how vulnerable many of them are.
-Lawmakers want to regulate security for internet of things devices, as California signed the nation's first cybersecurity bill governing the connected devices.
+Smart devices have seen a boom in popularity for adding tech to everyday objects but also raise major security concerns over how vulnerable many of them are.
+Lawmakers are just starting to regulate security for internet of things devices.
+For example, California signed the nation's first cybersecurity bill in September that governs connected devices.

-If you're one of the many victims with an exposed device, the Chromecast hack would push a video message to your television that reads, "Your Chromecast/Smart TV is exposed to the public internet and is exposing sensitive information about you!"
+If you're one of the victims with an exposed device, the Chromecast hack will push a video message to your television that reads, "Your Chromecast/Smart TV is exposed to the public internet and is exposing sensitive information about you!"

-The message then provides a link to explain how users could secure their devices, with a line at the end, "You should also Subscribe to PewDiePie."
+The message then provides link explaining how users can secure their devices, with a line at the end, "You should also Subscribe to PewDiePie."

-"Subscribe to Pewdiepie" became a meme after T-Series, a Bollywood music label, got close to gaining more subscribers than Swedish YouTuber Felix Kjellberg, also known as PewDiePie.
-Kjellberg has maintained a steady lead over T-Series as fans continue to pull stunts like a recent hack on the Wall Street Journal's website.
+"Subscribe to Pewdiepie" became a meme after T-Series, a Bollywood music label, got close to gaining more subscribers than Felix Kjellberg, which is PewDiePie's given name.
+PewDiePie, who is Swedish, has maintained a steady lead over T-Series as fans continue to pull stunts like a recent hack on the Wall Street Journal's website.

-The hacker said he's a fan of PewDiePie, and felt that promoting his channel would be funny.
+The hacker said he's a fan of PewDiePie and thought that promoting his channel would be funny.

-"Honestly, it's just for the memes," Hacker Giraffe said in a message.
+"Honestly, it's just for the memes," Hacker Giraffe said in a direct message to CNET.
 "I like PewDiePie, and so why not?"

-Despite the meme-inspired nature of the hack, he said the "true aim of this hack" was to raise awareness about how many connected devices are exposed online.
+Despite the meme-inspired nature of the hack, he said the "true aim of this hack" is to raise awareness about how many connected devices are exposed online.

 He believes that forcing TVs to play the PewDiePie promotional clip is innocent, as malicious attackers could have done much worse, like remotely resetting devices.
 On the link in the video, he wrote, "We just want to have a bit of fun while educating and protecting people from open devices like this case."

-A Google spokesperson said that Chromecast owners could fix the issue by changing their router settings.
+A Google spokesperson said that Chromecast owners can fix the issue by changing their router settings.

 "This is not an issue with Chromecast specifically, but is rather the result of router settings that make smart devices, including Chromecast, publicly reachable," the spokesperson said in a statement.